hiro-iseri/fmpict/doc/user_guide.md

 ### Comment and invalid node

-* Nodes starting with "#" are comment nodes.
+The Nodes starting with "#" are comment nodes.
 Comment nodes and their descendants are ignored.

 Example: